 2. We have chosen not to reveal the present state of the funds.
 Why?
 Because doing so can be a subtle way of asking for money.
 We do freely tell of the work of God and the trials we have faced in retrospect.
 We do make available an annual report of what God has done in retrospect.

 3. Tens of thousands of copies of our publications have been sent out around the world at our own expense.
-These items and postage represent a significant expense of this work.
+These items and postage have represented a significant expense of this work.
 Several foreign editions of our books have been published, often with our financial help.
 We also sell books at very low prices in order to get the message out to additional audiences through booksellers, churches, and other ministries.
-Included in the cost is a typical royalty for our authors if their books sell, also a matter of faith.
+Recently we connected with Granted Ministries who will publish and sell most of our print copy books online, though CCW will provide Kindle and other electronic versions.
+Included in the cost is a typical royalty for our authors if their books sell, which is also a matter of faith.
 Overages from these sales are very useful in overseas printing.
-We are committed to ministering with our books and audio as our priority, even if it costs us, rather than becoming merely a bookseller.
+We are committed to ministering with our books and audio as a priority, even if it costs us, rather than being merely a bookseller.
 Our great joy is to provide written tools that God may use to change lives.
 We hear regularly of people who have been converted or dealt with in some significant manner because of these.

 4. The speakers representing CCW give all of our services in preaching and teaching free of charge.
 Our motto is: “Freely you have received, freely give.”
 By this we mean that we prearrange not to receive love offerings or honoraria for any speaking engagement.
 In other words, it is our sincere purpose to offer our ministry without cost, even if God sometimes overturns our plans in surprising ways.
 Though churches and organizations cover travel and lodging, there is no expected financial profit for us in traveling to speak.
 The profit is spiritual — both for us, and, hopefully, for them.
 The question is not whether the church or institution can afford to give compensation for our services, but that we are allowed to make a statement about the sufficiency of God’s care by looking to God alone for all our needs.
 In this way we preach both by our words and by our lives.